Prem-Agravat/Prem-Agravat/README.md

   </a>
 </p>

-# 💼 Open to Internship Opportunities
+# 💼 Open to Work and Opportunities

 📍 **Rajkot, Gujarat, India**